Serge Tabekou: Club career

 Tabekou started his professional career in Cameroon with APEJES Academy but moved to Gent in January 2015.
 After having only trained twice with the main squad and while still being unknown to the fans and most players, he was brought on as a substitute in the final fifteen minutes and scored a goal just before the end of the match to help his team win 3–1 away to Standard Liège.

+On 4 April 2023, Tabekou joined Chinese Super League club Qingdao Hainiu.

+On 12 September 2023, Tabekou joined Saudi First Division League club Al-Bukiryah.
+He was released on 22 January 2024.

+On 24 February 2024, Tabekou returned to China and signed a with China League One club Chongqing Tonglianglong.

 International career

-Tabekou made his debut with the Cameroon national team in a friendly 0-0 tie with Japan on 9 October 2020.
+Tabekou made his debut with the Cameroon national team in a friendly 0–0 tie with Japan on 9 October 2020.